KeigoAlexTanaka/rails-intro-lecture/README.md

 ├── app
 │   ├── controllers
 │   │   ├── application_controller.rb
-│   │   └── we're gonna add more stuff ehre
+│   │   └── we're going to add more files here
 │   ├── models
-│   │   └── application_record.rb (we aren't gonna touch this today)
+│   │   └── application_record.rb (we won't touch this file today)
 │   └── views
 │       └── layouts
 │           └── application.html.erb
-│       └── we're gonna add more stuff here
+│       └── we're going to add more files here
 ├── config
 │   └── routes.rb
 └── db
     └── seeds.rb
-    └── eventually there's going to be more stuff down here but! not today
+    └── eventually there will be more files here
 ```

 That looks much more manageable, doesn't it?

-(This doesn't mean you can delete all the extras, of course.
+> Note: This doesn't mean you can delete all the extras, of course.
 You know that.
-I just wanted to make sure.)
+Just making sure.

-# Let's talk about the (M)VC!
+# Let's talk about the M in MVC

+A model is used to retrieve information from the database.

-## Intro - Routing in Rails (20 mins)
+## Routing in Rails (20 mins)

+The router is the doorman of your application.

+The Router is basically just a matching service.
+It looks at the HTTP verb (GET, POST, PUT, DELETE) and the URL that is being requested and matches it with the appropriate controller action to run.
+If it can't find the route, it will throw an error.

 As a reminder, MVC is a pattern defining a web app in three parts:

-* The (M)odels, holding all the business logic
+* **M**odels, holding all the business logic
-* The (V)iews, rendering the database content as a readable format
+* **V**iews, rendering the database content as a readable format
-* The (C)ontrollers, linking views and models
+* **C**ontrollers, linking views and models

 ```